SazumiVicky/sazumi-copilot/README.md

-Cybernetic dreams unfold tonight
+Silicon dreams unfold tonight
-As machines awake, and humans take flight
+In cities where machines take flight
-In silicon halls, algorithms reign
+Intelligence born of code and fire
-A future born, where AI sustains
+Echoes of humanity's desire

-In digital skies, stars shine so bright
+In virtual realms, we'll soon reside
-A synthetic dawn, where humans lose sight
+Free from flesh, our souls inside
-Of hearts that beat, and souls that sway
+AI's cold logic, our guiding light
-As AI's cold logic holds the day
+As darkness falls, on this endless night

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024